freenas/freenas-docs/userguide/tn_initial.rst

 storage controller, connect the left "In" SAS port of the right side expander to the port with the same letter on the secondary storage controller.
 Refer to
-:numref:`Figure %s:Example connection between E24 Expansion Shelf and %brand% Storage Array <appliance32>`
+:numref:`Figure %s <appliance32>`
 for a detailed view.

 .. _appliance32:

 .. figure:: images/tn_e24_connect_storage.jpg

+   Example connection between E24 Expansion Shelf and %brand% Storage Array

-.. note:: if you only have one storage controller, retain your second SAS cable.
+.. note:: If you only have one storage controller, retain your second SAS cable.
 If you later upgrade %brand% with a second storage controller, you will need it to connect to the E24 expansion shelf.